-Using ADOBE® PHOTOSHOP® LIGHTROOM® 3
+Using ADOBE® PHOTOSHOP® LIGHTROOM® 6 https://helpx.adobe.com/pdf/lightroom_reference.pdf

-http://help.adobe.com/en_US/Lightroom/3.0/Using/lightroom_3_help.pdf

 Some reading materials will be handed out in order to assist comprehending the textbook.

 Use of technology and student responsibilities

 The School of Communication will provide a limited amount of digital cameras for the class.
 The camera check-out has a time limit and is based on the first-reserve-first-serve policy.
 Students are encouraged to use their own digital or film cameras.
 If a student opts to use his/her personal camera, please first seek the approval of the professor.
 If the student uses a film camera, the School will coordinate with the Art Department to provide a black and white film process facility.